Riverbend Design Process

 Although you dream of a finished timber frame house, there can be no home without first creating the design.
 At Riverbend our many years of experience has taught us that a complete and thorough design process is the easiest way to ensure a smooth timber home project.
 We also understand that if our design team works closely with you and is able to fully convey the layout and look of your future home, then you will have confidence to move forward into construction, knowing we were able to match your vision.

 Design Development Agreement (DDA)

-When we first start to work with a client we don't ask them to sign a contract for their entire home, first we enter into a Design Development Agreement where, for an architectural fee, our design firm, M.T.N Architects will create your design concept.
+When we first start to work with a client we don't ask them to sign a contract for their entire home, first we enter into a Design Development Agreement where, for a fee, our in-house firm, M.T.N Design will create your home's concept.
 Once you have a timber frame design you like we move forward with your project.

 You can choose to travel to our facility or interact directly from home via live Web meeting software.
 Either way you will see the screen come alive as your designer sketches and alters your plan based on your direction.
 Whether you start with an existing plan or from scratch, your Riverbend designer will not only illustrate, in real time, the changes to your conceptual design, they will also explain how these changes affect your overall design and the turnkey cost to build your home.
 You will also be introduced to your project manager, who will become your point of contact once the design phase is complete.